Preoperative aspirin therapy can benefit cardiac surgery patients

 Added Zvi Grunwald, chair of anesthesiology at Jefferson, "While we are excited that the study clearly showed that preoperative use of aspirin significantly reduced major complications and mortality in patients undergoing cardiac surgery, we do urge further study before recommending aspirin for cardiac surgery patients prior to surgery."

-Journal reference: Annals of Surgery search and more info website
+Journal information: Annals of Surgery

 Provided by University of California - Davis Health System